Winter hiking: How to stay warm, safe and active all season long

 How to stay warm and safe

 First we may have to unlearn the lessons our mom taught us.
 Remember when she used to make you wear your parka and rubber boots while waiting for the school bus?
 That’s not what you need.
-If you only have one layer, and it’s a 30-pound wool parka, then you’ll quickly overheat.
+If you only have one layer, and it’s a 10-pound wool parka, then you’ll quickly overheat.
 Then you’ll sweat and get really cold.

 Tip #1 Dress in layers.

 Start with an “undercoating” of long underwear, yoga pants, bicycle pants or something like that.
 Then a t-shirt.
 From there you can add additional layers.
-Bring additional items (a scarf, hat or light jacket) in a backpack.
-Then you don’t have to carry it.
+Bring accessories (a scarf, hat or light jacket) in a backpack so you don’t have to carry them.
 Plan on switching layers on and off throughout the hike.
 You’ll be surprised how warm you can get when you’re moving, even when it’s frigid outside.
 The goal is to avoid sweating, because perspiration will immediately become ice cold on your body.
 In extreme cases, this could lead to hypothermia.
 Let’s avoid that.
-An item that may not be in your winter wardrobe is a balaclava.
-It’s made of thin material and is not as hot and bulky as a ski mask.
-I often wear it under a baseball cap because stocking caps tend to make me overheat.

 Tip #2 Protect your fingers and toes.